OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-11.md

 ## 1 Chronicles 11:15

-Now three of the thirty chief men went down to the rock to David,
+At that time, three of the thirty chief men went to David at the rock,
-into the cave of Adullam,
+in the cave of Adullam,

 > while the army of the Philistines was camping in the Valley of Rephaim.